-Lawyers and law firms can make a difference by taking a case pro bono - legal service providers will even offer you guidance or training.
+Lawyers and law firms can make a difference by taking a case pro bono-legal service providers will even offer you guidance or training.
 Firms can also choose a higher paying financial institution to hold trust accounts or, where advisable, use an attorney trust account instead of a title company escrow account to maximize the principal balances earning interest for IOLTA.

-The IOLTA Board joins me in thanking the 89 financial institutions that participated in this important public program in 2021, offering thousands of low-income individuals a place to turn to for help.
-We especially applaud those institutions enrolled in our is important to keep in mind that the economy is extremely fragile and world conditions and events are ever changing.
+The IOLTA Board joins me in thanking the 87 financial institutions that participated in this important public program in 2022, offering thousands of low-income individuals a place to turn to for help.
+We especially applaud those institutions enrolled in our Leadership and Loyalty Bank programs and other outstanding banks that paid 1% or more on high balance accounts.

+For IOLTA purposes, we believe based on the current actions and forecasted predictions of the Federal Reserve Bank, we will continue to see interest revenue increase in the first half of 2023.
+It is important to keep in mind that the economy is extremely fragile and world conditions and events are ever changing.
 IOLTA will do our part in maintaining full bank and attorney compliance, whatever the circumstances, in order to maximize our part in funding the legal aid system in New Jersey.